 What can I serve with it?

 - With a roast.
 Any kind of roasted meat or baked fish, or even a vegetarian alternative like this delicious baked eggplant goes well.
-I usually serve more roasted vegetables with this meal, too, and maybe some delicious gravy!
+I usually serve more roasted vegetables with this meal, too, such as these honey-glazed carrots and parsnips and maybe some delicious lemon & butter sauce!
 If you have an air fryer, please do try my 1-hour air fryer rotisserie chicken!